 If you stay connected with your child, you’ll be in a good position to pick up on any problems that your child might be having.
 Your child is also more likely to come to you with problems.

-Casual connecting with your child
+Casual connecting with pre-teens and teenagers

 Tips for casual connecting

-Planned connecting with your child
+Planned connecting with pre-teens and teenagers

 Busy lives and more time apart can make it difficult to spend fun time together.
 That’s why you need to plan it.
-Teenagers aren’t always enthusiastic about spending time with their parents, but it’s worth insisting that they do – at least sometimes.
+Teenagers aren’t always enthusiastic about spending time with their parents, but it’s worth insisting that they do, at least sometimes.

 Tips for planned connecting